 Oct 09, 2020

-A newly formed venture in the FF&E sector is aiming to bring a fresh approach to bespoke furniture supply, with the launch of an end-to-end service for residential and hospitality projects.
-Founded by Paolo Della Casa and Filippo Sona, Wood Couture manages all phases of sourcing, manufacturing, and delivery of furniture, artwork, and decorative accessories, building on the combined experience of its team of experts to meet the needs of owners, operators, and designers.
+A newly formed venture in the FF&E sector is aiming to bring a fresh approach to bespoke furniture supply, with the launch of an end-to-end service for residential and high end hospitality furniture projects.
+Founded by Paolo Della Casa and Filippo Sona, Wood Couture manages all phases of sourcing, manufacturing, and delivery of luxury hotel furniture, artwork, and decorative accessories, building on the combined experience of its team of experts to meet the needs of owners, operators, and designers.

 Having vetted several facilities, the founders have partnered with key manufacturers to establish a total-quality management system that produces furniture for all hotel classes.
 Sleeper caught up with Wood Couture to discover more about the brand.